RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m1-guides/cloud-installation-continued.md

 ![Installation Template Form]({% image_path installation-template-form.png %}){:width="600px"}

 5. Scroll down to the bottom of the form and click on the `Create` button.
 You should be automatically redirected to the `Template Instance Details`.
-All the details of what is happening, on the left menu you can click on `Events` and observe Openshift processing the template and provisioning all the objects of the new environment. _It's common to see probe failing for a couple of minutes while the services are booting.
+All the details of what is happening, on the left menu you can click on `Events` and observe OpenShift processing the template and provisioning all the objects of the new environment. _It's common to see probe failing for a couple of minutes while the services are booting.
 Feel free to watch the logs and details of pods individually to confirm the services are booting_.

 6. To check the final status, on the left menu go to  under `Advanced`, select `Projects` and click on the `credit-card-dispute` project.
 Finally, click on `Workloads` tab.